YajunHuang/DL-learning-resources/README.md

 Implementing a CNN for Text Classification in TF: http://www.wildml.com/2015/12/implementing-a-cnn-for-text-classification-in-tensorflow/

-CONTEXT v3: Convolutional neural networks and LSTM for text categorization in C++ on GPU http://riejohnson.com/cnn_download.html
+CONTEXT v3: Convolutional neural networks and LSTM for text categorization in C++ on GPU: http://riejohnson.com/cnn_download.html

 Standford computer vision and deep learning class: